 Name:

 Richard Fedy

 Address:

 17 Huntingwood Cres.

 City/Town/Village: Province: Postal Code:

 Bobcaygeon Ontario K0M 1A0

 Telephone: Email:

-There can be a maximum of two speak who will be speaking.
-The names that a

-Deputant One:
+kers for each deputation.
+Please list the are listed here will be included on the

 Richard Fedy

 Deputant Two:

 First Name, Last Name

 Please provide details of the matter to which you wish to speak: I would like to speak before Council on Tuesday May 18 regarding ORV Task Force recommendations to Council.
 Please attach any additional supporting documents you wish to provide and submit with this completed form.
-Have you discussed this matter with City Staff? ♠ No If yes, Which department and staff member(s) have you spoken to?
+Have you discussed this matter with City Staff?
+No No If yes, Which department and staff member(s) have you spoken to?

-What action are you hoping will result from your presentation/deputation 1?
-I would like Council to vote NO to the Task Force recommendation that the Cit ORVs on all roads within the Village of Bobcaygeon (save and except Bolton Street and King Street). • By signing this form you are acknowledging that all of the information you are pro and giving the City permission to collect your personal information for the princip make a deputation to Committee or Council as outlined below.
-Signature: Richard Fedy Date: 5/3/2021 # The personal information is being collected by the City of Kawartha Lakes for the request to make a deputation to Committee or Council pursuant to the City's proinformation, including all attachments submitted may be circulated to members of public and posted on the City website.
-Questions about the collection of this infection to the City Clerk or Deputy Clerk at 705 324-9411 ext.
-1295 or 1322. cedural by-law.
-This of Council, staff, the general Do you agree to the publication of your name and contact information of the City Council agenda? n the City's website and Ĉ No
+What action are you hoping will result from your presentation/deputation ?
+I would like Council to vote NO to the Task Force recommendation that the City ORVs on all roads within the Village of Bobcaygeon (save and except Bolton S Street and King Street). · By signing this form you are acknowledging that all of the information you are propand giving the City permission to collect your personal information for the principal make a deputation to Committee or Council as outlined below.
+Signature: Richard Fedy • Date: 5/3/2021 # The personal information is being collected by the City of Kawartha Lakes for the request to make a deputation to Committee or Council pursuant to the City's procinformation, including all attachments submitted may be circulated to members of public and posted on the City website.
+Questions about the collection of this info to the City Clerk or Deputy Clerk at 705 324-9411 ext.
+1295 or 1322. edural by-law.
+This f Council, staff, the general rmation should be directed Do you agree to the publication of your name and contact information on the City Council agenda? the City's website and (F) Yes No No